-Our mean gender pay gap of 7% is significantly better than the national average of 17.4%.
-However, we are committed to regular analysis and monitoring of pay where we will continue to work to remedy any gap that we have.
+Our results show we have more work to do.
+Our mean gender pay gap of 14% is lower than the national average of 15.5% (ONS 2020) and we are committed to regular analysis, monitoring and continuing work to remedy the gap that we have.

 At Ibstock Brick we are committed to providing equal opportunities and increasing the diversity of our workforce.
 We are already undertaking several initiatives to increase diversity across our business:

-- Recruitment: We are taking a number of steps aimed at encouraging a diverse and wide range of candidates internally and externally for all roles within the company, including our production areas where there is a significant under representation of women for instance.
+We are taking a number of steps aimed at encouraging a diverse and wide range of candidates internally and externally for all roles within the company, for instance in our production areas where there is a significant under representation of women.